Jauloma/EDA_on_GlobalTerrorism/README.md

 7. [Author](#Author)

 ## Introduction
 This repository contains an exploratory data analysis (EDA) of the Global Terrorism Database (GTD).
-The GTD is an open-source database that includes information on terrorist attacks around the world from 1970 through 2017 and with records of over 181,000 and 135 attributes.
+The GTD is an open-source database that includes information on terrorist attacks around the world from 1970 through 2017 and with over 181,000 records and 135 attributes.

 ## Exploratory Data Analysis (EDA)